 This Is What Whales Are Betting On Bed Bath & Beyond

-A whale with a lot of money to spend has taken a noticeably bearish stance on Bed Bath & Beyond.
+Someone with a lot of money to spend has taken a bearish stance on Bed Bath & Beyond (NASDAQ:BBBY).

-Looking at options history for Bed Bath & Beyond (NASDAQ:BBBY) we detected 12 strange trades.

 What's The Price Target?